developmentAC/gradeAlert/README.md

 ### Pushing in Bulk

 Each student who has accepted the grade book "assignment" will have a repository that the instructor can access.
 Sadly, the [GitHub Assistant](http://https://classroom.github.com/assistant) (link: https://classroom.github.com/assistant) will not work to create repositories into which grades may be pushed.
 Instead, the instructor is to clone each of the grade book "assignment" repositories listed by GitHub Classroom and then copy the individual gradebook files into each repository.

+The creation of multiple gradebook repositories may be done by adding the `git clone` statements into a script file such as the included file, `repoBuilder.sh` and then running the script using, `sh repoBuilder.sh`.
+The user is advised to edit this script file as necessary -- there are two lines that have been added create a directory called `student_repos/` and then to copy in all repositories starting with `gradebook_` into the directory.

 Grade book repositories may now be pushed by the instructor using the below `bulkPusher.sh` script.

 After completing course grades save a copy of the spreadsheet as a CSV file.
 Grader-Alert may be executed with the CSV file as the parameter.
 The resulting files will have to be placed into the individual grade book repositories.